Lovers Concerto (album)

 Lovers Concerto is the tenth studio album by Japanese pop band Deen.
 It was released on 2 December 2009 under Ariola Japan.

 Background

-This is the band first release under music label Ariola Japan.
+This is the band’s first release under music label Ariola Japan.

+Album

-The album consists of two previously released single, Celebrate and Negai.
-Both of those singles has received special album rearrangement under album Album version.
+The album consists of two previously released singles, Celebrate and Negai.
+Both of those singles have received special album rearrangement under the subtitle “Album version”.

-This album was released in two formats: regular CD edition and limited CD+DVD edition.
+The album was released in two formats: regular CD edition and limited CD+DVD edition.
 The limited edition is for the first time released in Blu-spec CD format.
-In DVD disc is the footage of their live performance Deen Unplugged Summer Resort Live'09.
+In DVD disc is the footage of their live performance Deen Unplugged Summer Resort Live '09.

-Charting performance
+Chart performance

-The album reached #21 in its first week and charted for 3 weeks, selling 8,000+ copies.
+The album reached No. 21 in its first week and charted for 3 weeks, selling over 8,000 copies.